MeanderingProgrammer/harpoon-core.nvim/README.md

 You can go up and down the list, enter, delete or reorder. `q` and `<ESC>` exit and save the menu.

-* TODO - currently they just exit the menu without saving, unless `w` is used.

 You can also switch to any mark without bringing up the menu.
 Below example uses 3 as the target file.

 ```lua